 - OPEN promotes research by making research visible

 - OPEN performs research by building register-based resources

-OPEN is headed by a steering committee consisting of thirteen individuals representing OUH’s Board of Directors, Clinical Institute and various clinical and laboratory departments from the Region of Southern Denmark.
+OPEN is headed by a steering committee consisting of thirteen individuals representing the different hospital units in the region, Department of Clinical Research SDU, Department of Regional Research and OUH’s Board of Directors.
 The daily manager is Professor Torben Barington, Department of Clinical Immunology.
-OPEN's team of employees and partners consists of Professors, Clinical Professors, Associate Clinical Professor, Post.Doc./Project Administrator, Biomedical Laboratory Technologists, Data Managers and Research Secretary/Project Administrator.
+OPEN's team of employees and partners consists of Professors, Clinical Professors, Associate Clinical Professor, Post.Doc./Project Administrator, Biomedical Laboratory Technologists, Data Managers, Managers and Administrative Secretary.

 OPEN was officially inaugurated on 29 September 2008 and the first OPEN projects went live immediately after.